thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

 SELECT to become "stale."

-That means there's an easy litmus test to determine when a select dropdown has fininshed loading: wait for any old references to it to become stale.
+That means there's an easy litmus test to determine when a select dropdown has fininshed loading: wait for existing references to it to become stale.

 We'll repeat this same pattern for the district and project SELECT elements: